 The property held for development for sale represents a piece of land in Macau ("Macau Project").
 The provisional 25 year lease has expired in December 2015.
 In February 2017, the Macau Government issued a Declaration of Expiry of Land Concession based on Article 48 of the Land Law ("Declared Expiry").
-The Group lodged a judicial appeal against the Declared Expiry in March 2017 which was rejected by the Second Instance Court of Macau in November 2019.
-The Group further lodged an appeal with the Last Instance Court of Macau in December 2019.
-The appeal is now pending at the Last Instance Court of Macau.
-Based on an assessment of the available facts and circumstances, the Group considered the full write-down against the Macau Project made in prior year continues to be appropriate as at 31st March 2020.
+The Group lodged a judicial appeal against the Declared Expiry in March 2017 and in November 2019 which were rejected by the Second Instance Court of Macau and the Last Instance Court respectively.
+In March 2021, statement of claim was filed by the Group against the Macau government at the Administrative Court, with a view to recover the damages caused by the Macau government's failure to create the conditions necessary for the Group to develop the property.
+The litigation case is being handled by the Administrative Court and no decision has been made by the court up to the date of this report.
+Hence, no recovery has been accounted for as at 31st March 2021.

 We focused on the net realisable value assessment of the above items as it involved significant judgement.
 Our audit procedures in relation to evaluating management's assessment of recoverability of property development projects included:

-- Comparing the expected future sales prices to its recent transaction prices or current market prices of comparable properties; - Meetings with project managers for major properties under development for sale to understand the progress of development and challenge the assumptions for forecast development costs to complete; - Corroborating the cost estimates provided by management and project managers to latest approved budgets and approved development plans; - Benchmarking estimated construction costs to external industry data; - Performing independent legal title searches and site visits of major projects; - In respect of the Macau Project, we inspected correspondence with the Macau Government and relevant departments and obtained the Group's external legal counsel opinion.
-We also held discussions with the Group's external legal counsel to understand the Declared Expiry process and their legal interpretation of this matter, the merits of the judicial appeal and any further actions that might be undertaken by the Group to claim for compensation and for damages.
+- Comparing the expected future sales prices to current market prices of comparable properties; - Meetings with project managers for major properties under development for sale to understand the progress of development and challenge the assumptions for forecast development costs to complete; - Corroborating the cost estimates provided by management and project managers to latest approved budgets and approved development plans; - Benchmarking estimated construction costs to external industry data; - Performing independent legal title searches and site visits of major projects; - In respect of the Macau Project, we inspected correspondence with the Macau Government and relevant departments and obtained the Group's external legal counsel opinion.
+We also held discussions with the Group's external legal counsel to understand the Declared of Expiry process and their legal interpretation of this matter, the merits of the judicial appeal and any further actions that might be undertaken by the Group to claim for compensation and for damages. - Assessing the adequacy of the disclosures related to the recoverability of properties under development for sales and impairment of property held for development for sale in the context of HKFRS disclosure requirements.

-We found management's assessment of recoverability of property under development for sale and write-down were supported by the available evidence.
+We found management's assessment of recoverability of property under development for sale and writedown were supported by the available evidence.